 What is Ghostable?

 Ghostable is a secure, collaborative platform for managing, validating, and sharing environment variables in Laravel applications.
 Ghostable simplifies configuration management, enabling you to effortlessly secure and scale your development workflows.
-Ghostable abstracts the complexity of securely handling sensitive environment data, ensuring consistency and compliance across your projects and teams.
+Ghostable abstracts the complexity of securely handling sensitive environment data, ensuring consistency and compliance across your projects and organizations.
 With Ghostable, you’ll benefit from:

 • Built-In Validation: Automatically enforce validation rules to ensure your environment variables adhere to best practices.